CrayLabs/SmartSim/doc/orchestrator.rst

 Overview
 --------
-During colocated ``Orchestrator`` deployment, a SmartSim ``Orchestrator`` (the database) runs on the ``Models`` compute node(s).
+During colocated ``Orchestrator`` deployment, a SmartSim ``Orchestrator`` (the database) runs on the ``Model``'s compute node(s).
 Colocated ``Orchestrators`` can only be deployed as isolated instances on each compute node and cannot be clustered over multiple nodes.
 The ``Orchestrator`` on each application node is utilized by SmartRedis ``Clients`` on the same node.
-With a colocated ``Orchestrator``, latency is reduced in ML inference and TorchScript evaluation by eliminating off-node communication.
+With a colocated ``Orchestrator``, all interactions with the database occur on the same node, thus resulting in lower latency compared to the standard ``Orchestrator``.
 A colocated ``Orchestrator`` is ideal when the data and hardware accelerator are located on the same compute node.

 Communication between a colocated ``Orchestrator`` and ``Model`` is initiated in the application through a SmartRedis ``Client``.
 Since a colocated ``Orchestrator`` is launched when the ``Model``